lukasp2/prolog/README.md

 ['functions.pl']
 ['main.pl']

-the program can now be started by typing "start ." into the console.
+the program can now be started by typing "start ." into the Prolog console.

 note that every prolog command needs to be ended with a dot.